allebone/help.omni.af.mil/docs/PEX/Training.md

 8. MSR Calc Options sub-tab: Identify what type of tasks \(sortie RAP, SIM RAP, or Currency Tasks\) are being used to calculate the display of effective mission ready status.

-Lists
+### Lists

 Select the LISTS subtab to update or add to the lists \(if applicable\).
 Accomplish methods are added locally \(not imported with HQ CT task files\).
 Categories, Settings, and Program Names can be added for when adding local tasks.
 HQ CT files imported with categories, settings, and/or program names identified in the HQ tasks will populate here.

 * Accomplishment Method: Accomplishment method can identified on the worksheet when reporting training accomplished and then display on the TAR.
-Do not delete or change the
+Do not delete or change the “NORMAL” method.

-“NORMAL” method.
 This method is required in the master list.

 * Categories: Examples of categories include Grounding, Instructor Required, Non Grounding, etc. You will use categories to filter training tasks.

 * Settings: Examples of settings include Fly, Ground, Simulator, etc. You will use settings to filter training tasks.

-* Program Name: Examples are PF, PT, etc. You can use unit program names, similar to ARMS

-program codes, to filter unit tasks alongside your ARMS tasks.
+* Program Name: Examples are PF, PT, etc. You can use unit program names, similar to ARMS program codes, to filter unit tasks alongside your ARMS tasks.
 A program code of ADLS is required for the ADLS import function.

-* Select Accomplishment Method, Categories, Settings, or Program Name from the “Lists”

-pane on the left side of the screen.
+    * Select Accomplishment Method, Categories, Settings, or Program Name from the “Lists” pane on the left side of the screen.

-Add
+Add a list

 1. On the right side of the screen, right click and select Add.

-211

-Training

 2. In the Master Grid Dialog pop-up window, right click and select ADD \(note that Program Name does not have a Master List and simply adds “in-line”\).
 Type in the name and then its description.